-Status Description Action ❸ Undeployed The route has been created and saved in IG Studio or has been imported into IG Studio, but does not exist in the backend.
+Status Description Action 1 Undeployed The route is saved in Studio but is not deployed to the backend.
 Deploy the route.
-The status changes to Deployed.
-Deployed The route is saved in IG Studio and deployed to the backend.
-No action required.
-The route has the same configuration in IG Studio and the backend. ❸ Changes pending The route has been deployed and then subsequently changed in IG Studio.
+The status changes to ♥ Deployed. ⊘ Deployed The route is saved in Studio and deployed to the backend.
+None.
+The route has the same configuration in Studio and the backend. • Changes pending The route has been deployed and then subsequently changed in Studio.
 Deploy the route.
-The status changes to ♥ Deployed. ▲ Out of sync The route has been deployed and then subsequently changed in the backend, or in both IG Studio and the backend.
+The status changes to ♥ Deployed. ▲ Out of sync The route has been deployed and then subsequently changed in the backend, or in both Studio and the backend.
 Select Deploy.
 A message informs you that a different version of the route is deployed in the backend.
-Select Deploy or LIMPORT a route. △ Deploy : The version in IG Studio overwrites the backend. ♣ Import a route : The version in the backend overwrites IG Studio.
-When you import a route into IG Studio you go into editor mode .
-You can use the JSON editor to manually edit the route, but can no longer use the full IG Studio interface to add or edit filters.
+Select Deploy or LImport a route. △ Deploy : The version in Studio overwrites the backend. ⚠ Import a route: The version in the backend overwrites Studio.
+When you import a route into Studio you go into editor mode .
+You can use the JSON editor to manually edit the route, but can no longer use the full Studio interface to add or edit filters. ▲ Compatibility update required The route was created in Studio in an earlier version of IG.
+Some information is needed to complete the upgrade.
+Enter the information as prompted, and then select • Deploy to deploy the route.